pritamshejul17/VS_Clone/README.md

 # VS_Clone
-Created VS clone website clone with HTML and Tailwind CSS
+Created clone of VS Code website using HTML and Tailwind CSS

 **Here's how it looks**